JennyDeVito/stupid-ninja/LINUX.md

 option.
 But, that's not the case in Debian 12, for example.

-Removes, by force, directories recursively (without asking, even if it is configured to):
+Remove, by force, directories recursively (without asking, even if it is configured to):

         rm -rf Directory/

-Removes a file:
+Remove a file:

         rm -f filename
         rm -f Path/filename

-Removes a hidden file:
+Remove a hidden file:

         rm -f .filename
         rm -f Path/.filename